-I have studied faculty departure and retention, and lead institution-wide efforts to better retain women faculty.
-Such efforts include development and implementation of a faculty work environment survey, work environment action projects, and analysis of how issues such as department climate, service workload, policies governing outside offers, and academic reward system criteria influence faculty retention and satisfaction.
-In all these issues, I have maintained a particular interest in how organizational practices and cultures can be transformed to better retain women faculty.
+I have studied faculty departure and retention, and lead institution-wide efforts to better retain women and under-represented minority faculty.
+Such efforts include development and implementation of a faculty work environment survey, peer mentoring programs, and analysis of how issues such as department climate, service workload, policies governing outside offers, and academic reward system criteria influence faculty retention and satisfaction.

 Select Articles and Presentations